 The Accelerated Cohort pathway is a sequenced set of courses taken over six consecutive semesters, completed in either 15 or 17 months.
 During the academic year, classes meet on select Saturdays with additional assignments completed online using a hybrid model.
 During the Summer semesters, courses meet once per week for an extended class period.
 The advantage of the Cohort pathway is you build professional relationships with cohort peers that remain strong throughout your administrative careers.
 Because cohort classes have an assured level of enrollment, they are less subject to cancellation which means that cohort members can complete their programs according to the advertised schedule.
-A new cohort is launched in the Spring semester (January) and Summer I semester (May) when sufficient applications have been received.
+A new cohort is launched in the Spring semester (January) and Fall semester (August) when sufficient applications have been received.
 Therefore, early enrollment is encouraged to avoid cancellation of a course offering.

 To strengthen your understanding of diverse learning needs and resources that support them, you will complete two Service Learning for Diversity field experiences (10 hours each) outside of your regular school responsibilities.
 Each of the Service Learning for Diversity field experiences is aligned to a required course that directs the work of the field experience.